|

 The final shape and thickness of the neck is

-finished by hand.
+finished by Jeff himself.
 The eight small screw holes used in the neck

 carving jig and in this holding fixture will be routed away by the